0xfke/BBCs-Courses/README.md

 Your contributions and feedback are highly appreciated!

-## 🔑 Licensing

-All resources and code in this repository are licensed under the **Creative Commons Attribution-NonCommercial 4.0 International** license.
-You are free to use, share, and modify these materials for non-commercial purposes, provided that appropriate credit is given.

 ---

 Happy learning, coding, and hacking!
 Let’s continue to secure the digital world together! 🔐☕